 What do you do for a living?

-I work full time in online communications for a technology company in Wiltshire.
+I work full time for a technology company in Wiltshire.
 I try to find time to keep my website and other vintage projects updated as often as I can!

 Can I visit your collection?